Sign in

 Ask Fintool Equity Research AI

-Graham Hunt's questions to Ferrovial SE (FER) leadership • Q1 2025
+Graham Hunt's questions to Ferrovial (FER) leadership • Q1 2025

 Question

-Graham Hunt asked for more detail on the "customer segmentation" driving exceptionally strong pricing at the 407 ETR and U.S. Managed Lanes, and questioned if demand elasticity had changed.
-He also inquired about feedback from U.S. investors and the possibility of a Capital Markets Day for the New Terminal One (NTO) project in 2026.
+Graham Hunt asked for more detail on the exceptionally strong pricing in Q1 across the 407 ETR and Managed Lanes, focusing on customer segmentation strategies and demand elasticity.
+He also inquired about increasing U.S. investor engagement and the potential for a Capital Markets Day for the New Terminal One (NTO) project.

 Answer

-Executive Ernesto Lopez Mozo explained that customer segmentation involves tailored promotions for different user types at the 407 ETR and more accurate pricing for heavy traffic in the U.S. He stated that demand elasticity remains low as the trips are needs-based.
-Regarding the U.S., he noted positive investor feedback and increased trading volume, but said it's too early to commit to an NTO Capital Markets Day, though it would be natural post-opening.
+Executive Ernesto Lopez Mozo explained that customer segmentation involves tailored promotions for different user types on the 407 ETR and differentiated pricing for heavy traffic on U.S. Managed Lanes.
+He noted that demand elasticity is low as the trips are essential.
+Regarding the U.S., he confirmed trading volumes are supportive of a NASDAQ inclusion and that a Capital Markets Day for NTO would be natural post-opening, though none is currently scheduled.

 Ask Fintool Equity Research AI

-Graham Hunt's questions to Ferrovial SE (FER) leadership • Q1 2024
+Graham Hunt's questions to Ferrovial (FER) leadership • Q1 2024

 Question

-Graham Hunt asked about Ferrovial's investment allocation priorities between the U.S. and other global markets, and inquired about the company's strategy to stimulate trading volumes in the U.S. to facilitate index inclusion.
+Graham Hunt asked about Ferrovial's investment allocation priorities between the U.S. and other global markets, and the strategies being considered to stimulate U.S. trading volumes to support index inclusion.

 Answer

-CFO Ernesto Lopez Mozo emphasized that the primary focus for capital allocation is the U.S. pipeline, particularly in toll roads, though attractive global assets would be considered.
-Corporate Finance Director Ignacio Del Pino stated that the strategy to boost U.S. trading volumes involves continuous investor education, proactive engagement across the country, and participation in multiple investor conferences.
+CFO Ernesto Lopez Mozo affirmed that the primary focus for capital allocation is the U.S. pipeline, particularly in toll roads, though attractive global assets would be considered.
+Corporate Finance Director Ignacio Del Pino added that the company will focus on continued investor education, proactive engagement, and conference attendance in the U.S. to boost trading volumes.

 Ask Fintool Equity Research AI